Skip to main content

 CI/CD GATES

-GitHub Actions block deployments that fail demographic parity checks.
+GitHub Actions block deployments that fail demographic-parity checks.

 πŸ“‘